Frequently Asked Questions

 8.You are concerned about the abduction of any minor child of this marriage or you are or will be requesting supervised visitation – where you want your spouse to have contact with any minor child of the marriage only while supervised by another adult.

-It’s incredible that after so many decades, this scam still exists and that there are people so intent on avoiding the 6-month waiting period that they buy into it, part with money. never get divorced and have only succeeded in adding to the 6-month waiting period they were trying to avoid.
+It’s incredible that after so many decades, this scam still exists and that there are people so intent on avoiding the 6-month California waiting period that they buy into it, pay good money. never get divorced and have only succeeded in adding to the 6-month waiting period they were trying to avoid.

 So what does the law say?
 Remarkably, the statute for once is simple.